EXDEICIDA/University-Planner/README.md

 ## Contact

-[Provide contact information for inquiries or support.]
+For inquiries or support, you can reach out to us at [javadsoltanov@gmail.com](mailto:javadsoltanov@gmail.com).

 ## Conclusion